Answerr/shellcode_loader_bypass/README.md

 ### 4. Tencent Bypass
 ![Tencent Bypass](https://github.com/Answerr/shellcode_loader_bypass/blob/main/images/tencent_bypass1.png)

-## Summary
+**Summary**
-test.cpp can bypass tencent,huorong,defender but not 360 because I added an remote injection fucntion on RunTimeBroker.exe bypass1.cpp can bypass tencent,huorong,360 but not defender
+test.cpp: Can bypass Tencent, Huorong, and Defender, but not 360 due to the addition of a remote injection function targeting RuntimeBroker.exe. bypass1.cpp: Can bypass Tencent, Huorong, and 360, but not Defender.

 > **Disclaimer:**
 > This repository is for educational and research purposes only.
 The techniques demonstrated here should not be used for malicious purposes.
 Always ensure compliance with applicable laws and regulations.